More than 80 percent of undergraduate students at Mount Mary University receive loans and/or work-study.

-Dependent students (as determined by the FAFSA) can borrow up to $31,000 ($23,000 of which is subsidized) for undergraduate, post-baccalaureate and certificate study.
+Dependent students (as determined by the FAFSA) can borrow up to $31,000 (up to $23,000 of which could be subsidized based on eligibility) for undergraduate, post-baccalaureate and certificate study.
 Dependent students are eligible to receive the following loan amounts for the academic year:

-Independent students (as determined by the FAFSA) can borrow up to $57,500 ($23,000 of which is subsidized) for undergraduate, post-baccalaureate and certificate study.
+Independent students (as determined by the FAFSA) can borrow up to $57,500 (up to $23,000 of which could be subsidized based on eligibility) for undergraduate, post-baccalaureate and certificate study.
 Independent students are eligible to receive the following loan amounts for the academic year:

 Graduate students are eligible to receive up to $20,500 in loans for the academic year.